apache/airflow/docs/apache-airflow/tutorial_taskflow_api.rst

 If you don't want to run your image on a Docker environment, and instead want to create a separate virtual environment on the same machine, you can use the ``@task.virtualenv`` decorator instead.
-The ``@task.virtualenv`` decorator will allow you to create a new virtualenv with custom libraries and even a different python version to run your function.
+The ``@task.virtualenv`` decorator will allow you to create a new virtualenv with custom libraries and even a different Python version to run your function.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl_docker_virtualenv.py
     :language: python